rtyler/brokenco.de/_posts/2019-05-06-whats-uplink.md

 ---

 Making changes safely to an application like [Jenkins](https://jenkins.io) is _incredibly_ tricky.
-Being distributed to hundreds of thousands of independently owned and operated servers, Jenkins is used in a myriad of ways and our changes with best intention, can result in confounding bugs and errors for users with different configurations or combinations of plugins.
-Over on the [Jenkins project](https://jenkins.io/) blog, Daniel wrote about the [first use of "telemetry" by Jenkins core](https://jenkins.io/blog/2019/05/05/telemetry-success), a project which we collaborated on.
-The backend service for receiving this telemetry, [Uplink](https://github.com/jenkins-infra/uplink), I hope paves the way for making smarter changes across Jenkins core in the future.
+Jenkins is distributed to hundreds of thousands of independently owned and operated servers and is used in a myriad of ways.
+Our changes with the best intentions, can still result in confounding bugs and errors for users with different configurations, or different combinations of plugins.
+Over on the [Jenkins project](https://jenkins.io/) blog, Daniel wrote about the [first use of "telemetry" by Jenkins core](https://jenkins.io/blog/2019/05/05/telemetry-success), a project on which we collaborated.
+I ended up building the backend service for receiving this telemetry, [Uplink](https://github.com/jenkins-infra/uplink), and I hope it paves the way for making smarter changes across Jenkins core in the future.

 Many developers within the Jenkins community know about the [Jenkins Enhancement Proposal](http://github.com/jenkinsci/jep), but few will know each proposal by